 I don’t regret any of my moves abroad, but not all of them have worked out as hoped.
 For many years, Europe seemed to be a black box as an American trying to work there.
 I tried many things and even made a failed attempt to move to England in 2009.

-They say that beggars can’t be choosers, and I will confess that some sacrifice might be necessary, but with a good strategy and a lot of motivation, I believe that anyone can find a way to make a successful move abroad and land a satisfying and rewarding job in the process.
+They say that beggars can’t be choosers, and I will confess that some sacrifices might be necessary.
+Still, with a good strategy and a lot of motivation, I believe that anyone can find a way to make a successful move abroad and land a satisfying and rewarding job in the process.